SSI Qualifications: Eligibility for Supplemental Security Income

 - Necessary health aids; e.g., wheelchair or prosthetic device.

-- Life insurance policies with a face value of $1,500 or less.
+- Irrevocable life insurance policies with a face value of $1,500 or less.

 - Your car (usually), regardless of value; additional vehicles may be counted.

 - Non-business property, up to a reasonable value, needed for financial support.

-- Burial plots or funds of up to $1,500 in value for you and for family members.
+- Burial plots for you and for family members.